drjubbs/dota-stats/README.md

 # Summary

-This program uses the Dota 2 REST API (see https://steamwebapi.azurewebsites.net/) to fetch match information by skill level and hero, storing results in a configured MariaDB instance.
+This program uses the Dota 2 REST API (see https://steamwebapi.azurewebsites.net/ for "better documentation, although much is not implemented") to fetch match information by skill level and hero, storing results in a configured MariaDB instance.
 The scripts are designed to be run in the background using e.g. `crontab` to continuously harvest match data.

 The project also includes several analysis scripts, which use a variety of a summary statistics and machine learning techniques to extract insight from the data.